hhvu0102/unix_basic/README.md

     `grep 'protein_id=YP' DiverseCas9s.faa | wc -l`
 In this command, we search for every line that has the pattern `protein_id=YP` in the file `DiverseCas9s.faa`, then immediately count the number of such lines.
 The normal command of `wc` is `wc -l <input file>`, but here in the pipe, we only see `wc -l`, because the `<input file>` was piped directly from `grep 'protein_id=YP' DiverseCas9s.faa`.

-# Conclusion
+## Conclusion
 - The ability to use and navigate with UNIX is essential.
 - Our best friends: Google, `man`, or `<program name> --help`.

-### Week 15 - BEDtools
+# Week 15 - BEDTools

-# BEDtools
+## BEDTools overview

-BEDtools is a software package that allows easy comparison of genomic data
+BEDTools is a software package that allows easy comparison of genomic data
 - Tasks that can be carried out with BEDtools are very common in genomic analysis
-- BEDtools is also available on Galaxy
+- BEDTools is also available on Galaxy
 - You may find yourself in a situation where it is easier to run BEDtools locally on your computer
-- Can integrate with other UNIX utilities (like sort, wc, etc)
+- Can integrate with other UNIX utilities (like `sort`, `wc`, etc)
 - Don’t need to upload, run and download from Galaxy
 - May not need the computational power of the Galaxy server for basic (but common) analysis

-### BEDTools documentation
+## BEDTools documentation
 [http://bedtools.readthedocs.io/en/latest/index.html](http://bedtools.readthedocs.io/en/latest/index.html)

-### bedtools intersect
+## bedtools intersect
 - First, do `module load bedtools2` (this command evokes the program `bedtools2` that has been installed on our cluster.
 Not all programs are pre-installed like this, but most of the popular ones are). **Every time you log in to your account, you need to load the module again.**
 Let us know when you are able to finish `module load bedtools2`.
 - Make sure you are in the directory `lecture`.
 Check where you are by doing `pwd`.
 If you are not in `lecture`, do `cd /home/<your netid>/unix_basic/lecture`.